aspose-total-cloud/Aspose.Total-Products/total/ruby/conversion/rtf-to-xltx/_index.md

----title: Convert RTF to XLTX via Ruby SDK in Clouddescription: Cloud APIs & SDKs to Convert RTF to XLTX.
+---title: Convert Word to XLTX, RTF to XLTX FREE Converter or Ruby SDKdescription: Free Conversion of RTF to XLTX by using Ruby Cloud APIs & SDKs.
 Also Create, Edit & Render Microsoft Word & OpenOffice documents in the Cloud.---